logzio/logzio-helm/charts/logzio-otel-traces/README.md

 **logzio-otel-traces** allows you to ship traces from your Kubernetes cluster to Logz.io with the OpenTelemetry collector.

 **Note:** This chart is a fork of the [opentelemtry-collector](https://github.com/open-telemetry/opentelemetry-helm-charts/tree/main/charts/opentelemetry-collector) Helm chart.

+**Note**: This chart is for shipping traces only.
+For a chart that ships all telemetry (logs, metrics, traces, spm) - use our [Logzio Monitoring chart](https://github.com/logzio/logzio-helm/tree/master/charts/logzio-monitoring).

 #### Standard configuration